nest/nest-simulator/extras/userdoc/md/documentation/simulations-with-gap-junctions.md

 **Note:** This documentation describes the usage of gap junctions in NEST 2.12.
 A documentation for NEST 2.10 can be found in
 [Hahne et al. 2016](http://link.springer.com/chapter/10.1007/978-3-319-50862-7_4).
-It is however recommended to use NEST 2.12 (or higher), due to several improvements in terms of usability.
+It is however recommended to use NEST 2.12 (or later), due to several improvements in terms of usability.

 ## Introduction